decred/politeia/README.md

  `politeiawww.conf`.
 The current code should work with most SSL-based SMTP servers (but not TLS) using username and password as authentication.

-#### 4. Setup CockroachDB or Postgres:
+#### 4. Setup politeiad cache:

 politeiad stores proposal data in git repositories that are regularly backed up to github and cryptographically timestamped onto the Decred blockchain.
 The politeiad git repositories serve as the source of truth for proposal data.
-In order to increase performance, a CockroachDB database acts as a cache for proposal data.
+A CockroachDB database is used as a cache for proposal data in order to increase query performance.

 **The cache is not required if you're running just politeiad.  politeiad has the cache disable by default.
 If you're running the full politeia stack,